memfault/interrupt/_posts/2024-08-01-github-actions-for-stm32cubeide.md

 title: GitHub Actions for STM32CubeIDE
 description: Using GitHub Actions to automate building STM32CubeIDE projects.
 author: noah
+tags: [ci, github-actions]
 ---

 <!-- excerpt start -->

 In this article, we will explore how to use GitHub Actions to automate building STM32CubeIDE projects.
-Eclipse-based IDEs like STM32CubeIDE are often used for developing embedded systems, but can be a little tricky to build in a headless environment.
+Eclipse-based IDEs like STM32CubeIDE are often used for developing embedded systems but can be a little tricky to build in a headless environment.

 <!-- excerpt end -->